2023 Best Value Family & Consumer Economics Schools in the Plains States Region

 South Dakota State also claimed a spot on our Best Family & Consumer Economics Schools in the Plains States Region list.
 It’s in the top 20% of all schools in this category.

-Full Family & Consumer Economics at South Dakota State University Report
+Read full report on Family & Consumer Economics at South Dakota State University

 Out of the 7 schools in the Plains States Region that were part of this year’s ranking, Kansas State University landed the # 2 spot on the list.
-K -State is a fairly large public school located in the small city of Manhattan.
+K -State is a very large public school located in the small city of Manhattan.

 You’ll join some of the best and brightest minds around you if you attend University of Missouri - Columbia.
 The school came in at #3 on this year’s Best Value Family & Consumer Economics Schools in the Plains States Region list.
-Mizzou is a fairly large public school located in the midsize city of Columbia.
+Mizzou is a fairly large public school located in the medium-sized city of Columbia.

-Mizzou undergraduate students pay an average of $30,450 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Mizzou are $30,450 a year.
 Consumer Economics majors at Mizzou take out an average of $26,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $543.

 You’ll join some of the best and brightest minds around you if you attend Iowa State University.
 The school came in at #4 on this year’s Best Value Family & Consumer Economics Schools in the Plains States Region list.
-Iowa State is a fairly large public school located in the small city of Ames.
+Iowa State is a very large public school located in the city of Ames.

 On top of its placing in our value ranking, Iowa State also did well on our Best Family & Consumer Economics Schools in the Plains States Region list.
 It’s in the top 10% of all schools reviewed in this analysis.

-Full Family & Consumer Economics at Iowa State University Report
+Read full report on Family & Consumer Economics at Iowa State University

-Read full report on Family & Consumer Economics at University of Nebraska at Kearney
+Full Family & Consumer Economics at University of Nebraska at Kearney Report

 UNL undergraduate students pay an average of $26,720 in tuition and fees each year.
 On average, consumer economics graduates from UNL take out $23,100 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $341.